hephaestus-compiler-project/thalia-popl-eval/README.md

 collected during our evaluation.
 The third volume (`eval-scripts/`) includes some scripts to reproduce and validate the results of the paper.
 The fourth volume (`eval-figures/`) will be used to save the figures of our paper.
-The fifth volume contaisn the specification of common API components stemming from the standard library of the language under test.
+The fifth volume (`stdlib/`) contains the specification of common API components stemming from the standard library of the language under test.
 Finally,
-the last volume mounts an empty directory where you can store the results if you decide to re-run our experiments.
+the last volume (`new-results/`) mounts an empty directory where you can store the results if you decide to re-run our experiments.

 ## Extracting Library APIs in JSON